-- Provides \$26 Billion for Emergency Rental Assistance, to Help Ensure Struggling Families Continue to Have a Safe Place to Live During This Pandemic: The bill provides \$26 billion in rental assistance: \$21.2 billion for emergency rental and utility assistance to states, territories, counties, and cities to help stabilize renters during the pandemic, and help rental property owners of all sizes continue to cover their costs; \$5 billion for emergency vouchers to transition those experiencing or at risk of homelessness, survivors of domestic violence, and victims of human trafficking to stable housing; \$100 million for rural housing; \$750 million for Native American housing; \$100 million for housing counseling; and \$20 million for fair housing. - Provides \$10 Billion to Help Homeowners Struggling to Afford Their Housing as a Result of the Coronavirus Pandemic: The bill provides \$10 billion for the Homeowner Assistance Fund that allocates funds to states, territories, and tribes to address the ongoing needs of homeowners struggling to afford their housing due directly or indirectly to the impacts of the COVID-19 pandemic by providing direct assistance with mortgage payments, property taxes, property insurance, utilities, and other housing related costs. - Supports Solutions for Americans Experiencing Homelessness: The bill provides \$4.75 billion for state and local governments through the HOME Investment Partnership program to finance supportive services, affordable housing and the acquisition of non-congregate shelter spaces for the hundreds of thousands of Americans experiencing homelessness during this pandemic.

-- Provides \$5 Billion to Those Most in Need to Help Pay Their Utility Bills, Including by: - Providing \$4.5 billion to HHS for home energy assistance through the Low-Income Home Energy Assistance Program (LIHEAP). - ➤ Providing \$500 million in additional funds for HHS for the Low-Income Household Drinking Water and Wastewater Emergency Assistance Program established by Congress at the end of 2020.
+- Provides \$27.5 Billion for Emergency Rental Assistance, to Help Ensure Struggling Families Continue to Have a Safe Place to Live During This Pandemic: Like the House bill, the Senate-passed bill provides robust funding for rental assistance: \$22.5 billion for emergency rental and utility assistance to states, territories, counties, and cities to help stabilize renters during the pandemic, and help rental property owners of all sizes continue to cover their costs; \$5 billion for emergency vouchers to transition those experiencing or at risk of homelessness, survivors of domestic violence, and victims of human trafficking to stable housing; \$100 million for rural housing; \$750 million for Native American housing; \$100 million for housing counseling; and \$20 million for fair housing. - Provides \$10 Billion to Help Homeowners Struggling to Afford Their Housing as a Result of the Coronavirus Pandemic: Like the House bill, the Senate-passed bill provides \$10 billion for the Homeowner Assistance Fund that allocates funds to states, territories, and tribes to address the ongoing needs of homeowners struggling to afford their housing due directly or indirectly to the impacts of the COVID-19 pandemic by providing direct assistance with mortgage payments, property taxes, property insurance, utilities, and other housing related costs.
+The Senate bill increases the Homeowner Assistance Fund minimum state allocation to \$50 million from \$40 million in the Housepassed bill. - Supports Solutions for Americans Experiencing Homelessness: Like the House bill, the Senatepassed bill provides \$4.75 billion for state and local governments through the HOME Investment Partnership program to finance supportive services, affordable housing and the acquisition of noncongregate shelter spaces for the hundreds of thousands of Americans experiencing homelessness during this pandemic. - Like House Bill, Senate-Passed Bill Provides \$5 Billion to Those Most in Need to Help Pay Their Utility Bills, Including by: - ➤ Providing \$4.5 billion to HHS for home energy assistance through the Low-Income Home Energy Assistance Program (LIHEAP). - ➤ Providing \$500 million in additional funds for HHS for the Low-Income Household Drinking Water and Wastewater Emergency Assistance Program established by Congress at the end of 2020.
 This brings the total amount of money available to assist families with their water and sewer bills to over \$1.1 billion.